- Drop-in workshops

-- Use the SFU Learning Commons to strengthen academic skills
+- Use the Student Learning Commons to strengthen academic skills

 - Look at the Co-op requirements to plan for a work placement during your degree

-After you complete ECON 201 with at least a C- grade, completed 30 units, and met the minimum cumulative grade point average (CGPA) and the minimum ECON/BUEC GPA, you may apply for admission to a program.
+After you have completed ECON 201 with at least a C- grade, completed 30 units, and met the minimum cumulative grade point average (CGPA) and the minimum ECON GPA, you may declare your economics program.